 Dr. Bercuson has published in academic and popular publications on a wide range of topics specializing in modern Canadian politics, Canadian defence and foreign policy, and Canadian military history.
 He has written, coauthored, or edited over 30 popular and academic books and does regular commentary for television and radio.
 He has written for the Globe and Mail, the Toronto Star, the Calgary Herald, the National Post and other newspapers.

 In 1988, Bercuson was elected to the Royal Society of Canada and in May 1989, he was appointed Dean of the Faculty of Graduate Studies at The University of Calgary.
 In 1997 he was appointed Special Advisor to the Minister of National Defence on the Future of the Canadian Forces.
 He was a member of the Minister of National Defence’s Monitoring Committee from 1997 to 2003.
 Since January 1997 he has been the Director of the Centre for Military and Strategic Studies at the University of Calgary.
-He is also the Director of Programs for the Canadian Global Affairs Institute, which is based in Calgary.
+He is also the President’s Fellow at the Canadian Global Affairs Institute.

 Dr. Bercuson’s newest book is The Fighting Canadians: Our Regimental History from New France to Afghanistan, published by HarperCollins.